Though most people associate Eilat with swimming in the Red Sea and hanging on the beach, there are plenty of things you

-Note: you can find additional travel ideas at my guide to Eilat.
+Note: you can find additional travel ideas at the guide to Eilat.

 Day 1 – The Road To Eilat

 Driving to Eilat from the center takes around four hours.
 And we always add at least one stop on the way.
 Since we had a Hanukkah show for kids in the morning, we started driving to the South only in the afternoon.
-The result of the late-exit, the drive, and two stops was reaching Eilat in the evening.
+The late exit, the drive, and two stops were reaching Eilat in the evening.
 Thus the first day was mainly dedicated to the road and attractions on the way.
 Where did we stop?

 Tamar Observation Point